 Research Shows Successful Outcomes for Treatment

-In October 2013, the Edinboro University Department of Social Work, under the direction of department chair Dr. David Pugh, completed a five year outcomes study of more than 2,000 youth and families that received services from Preventative Aftercare, Inc. The program has proven to be extremely effective.
+The Edinboro University Department of Social Work, under the direction of department chair Dr. David Pugh, completed a five year outcomes study of more than 2,000 youth and families that received services from Preventative Aftercare, Inc. The program has proven to be extremely effective.

 Findings clearly reveal that youth and their families completing the program showed significant improvement from pretest to posttest, and as compared to a no treatment control group, on all the outcomes listed below: